ptomato/talks/jsnation2024/README.md

 - Strong support for internationalization

 <!--
 Temporal is an API that has been proposed to become part of JavaScript.
-It's currently making its way through the standardization process.
+It'll be available in browsers soon.
 It will add a built-in library for dates and times to JavaScript, like many other programming languages already have.

 Temporal is built-in to the browser or JS engine.
 That's important because many developers include a dependency on Moment or some similar library in their app to achieve the same thing that you could with Temporal.
 But, depending on how much locale data you include, this may add a payload of anywhere from a dozen to two hundred kilobytes to the app.